Comparing FiberCore (OTCMKTS:FBCE) & Corning (OTCMKTS:GLW)

 |N/A

-Corning has a consensus price target of $32.25, indicating a potential downside of 6.87%.
-Given Corning’s higher possible upside, analysts clearly believe Corning is more favorable than FiberCore.
+Corning presently has a consensus price target of $32.25, suggesting a potential downside of 8.33%.
+Given Corning’s higher possible upside, analysts plainly believe Corning is more favorable than FiberCore.

-This table compares FiberCore and Corning’s revenue, earnings per share (EPS) and valuation.
+This table compares Corning and FiberCore’s top-line revenue, earnings per share and valuation.

 |Gross Revenue